Special Note#

 tar xpvf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner

-If downloaded .DIGESTS or .CONTENTS as well, can verify with openssl or gpg.
+If downloaded .DIGESTS or .CONTENTS, can verify with openssl or gpg.

 4.3 Copy DNS and Mount Pseudo-filesystems#